youngil-1013/youngil-1013.github.io/docs/sphinx/sphinx2.rst

     * The action **force_orphan** is set to true, which means that the gh-pages branch will be overwritten every time the action is run.

 During a push, pull request, or manual trigger, you can check out what the job does at the Actions tab of the repository.
 There are two important sections to the deploy.yml file we have written.
-First, you must include all dependencies in the Sphinx project after the pip install command or you might see the following error message in the Actions tab after clicking on the job:
+First, you must include all dependencies (anything you have downloaded with :bash:`pip install ...` in the Sphinx project after the pip install command or you might see the following error message in the Actions tab after clicking on the job:

 .. code-block:: bash